Need a way to get everything you do organized?

 However, if you find yourself always rescheduling activities especially if you have a large family, then a whiteboard or chalkboard may be more helpful.

-If a board is too large for your space or not within your budget, use small post-it notes that you can easily move around and reuse on a regular paper calendar.
+If a board is too large for your space or not within your budget, use Post-it notes that you can easily move around and reuse on a regular paper calendar.